achar-pranav/rice-krispy/README.md

-# 🐧 pesOS Linux Showcase & Rice Gallery
+# 🐧 pesOS presents Rice-Krispies

-This repo is the source of truth for our live Linux & Open Source Desktop Showcase — everything from stall menu specs to wall display code to member setups lives here.
+This repo is the source of truth for our Open Source Desktop Showcase

-## What is "Ricing"?

-In the Linux community, "ricing" refers to deeply customizing the visual aesthetics and user interface of an operating system.
-Window managers, themes, color schemes, status bars, terminal aesthetics — it's about making your computer yours, tailored precisely to how you work and think.

 ## What We're Doing

-At our stall, attendees can test-drive custom Linux setups, watch a 3x3 monitor wall running terminal visualizers, grab cheat sheets on installing Linux, and learn terminal workflow tricks from senior members.
+At our stall, attendees can test-drive custom Linux setups, watch a TV running terminal visualizers and learn about Rice-Field the official linux install workshop.

 ## 📁 Repository Structure